 Asbestos fibre air monitoring is required to be undertaken by a Licensed Asbestos Assessor (eg. competent person or occupational hygienist) for the following situations depending on the purpose of the assessment:

-- Background asbestos air monitoring – at any time where it is likely that asbestos fibres are release into the air for an occupied area.
+- Background asbestos air monitoring – at any time where it is likely that asbestos fibres are released into the air for an occupied area

-- Background, control and clearance asbestos air monitoring – for the removal of any quantity of friable asbestos and removal of non-friable (bonded) asbestos if determined as needed by a risk assessment and if the asbestos removal is near a public location
+- Background, control and clearance asbestos air monitoring – for the removal of any quantity of friable asbestos and removal of non-friable asbestos if determined as needed by a risk assessment and if the asbestos removal is near a public location

-- Exposure air monitoring – undertaken for asbestos workers to estimate and evaluate employee exposure.
+- Exposure air monitoring – undertaken for asbestos workers to estimate and evaluate worker’s exposure.